linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 - '[A brief YAML reference](https://camel.readthedocs.io/en/latest/yamlref.html)'
 ---

 YAML is a data interchange language commonly used in configuration files.
 It is used with configuration management tools like [Ansible](/docs/guides/applications/configuration-management/ansible/) and container orchestration tools, like [Kubernetes](/docs/guides/beginners-guide-to-kubernetes-part-1-introduction/).
 YAML 1.2 is a superset of JSON, and is extensible with custom datatypes.
-Since YAML is very popular with automated builds and [continous delivery](/docs/guides/introduction-ci-cd/), you can find YAML files used through many public GitHub repositories. is widely-used, a fact made evident by and can be found in many GitHub repositories.
+Since YAML is very popular with automated builds and [continous delivery](/docs/guides/introduction-ci-cd/), you can find YAML files used through many public GitHub repositories.
 This reference guide serves as an introduction to YAML, and provides examples to clarify the language's characteristics.

 Consider the example snippet from a Kubernetes YAML file: